AlanLuu/lox-go/README.md

 		Execute Lox code from command line argument
     -i
-        Drop into REPL mode after running Lox code --disable-loxcode, -dl
+        Drop into REPL mode after running Lox code --enable-loxcode, -el
-		Disable execution of all Lox files that are bundled inside this interpreter executable --unsafe
+		Enable execution of all Lox files that are bundled inside this interpreter executable in the loxcode directory --unsafe
 		Enable unsafe mode, allowing access to functions that can potentially crash this interpreter -h, --help